dcSpark/milkomeda-documentation/docs/cardano/wrapped-smart-contracts/for_users.md

 ## How Wrapped Smart Contracts Work

 **Externally Owned Accounts (EOAs)** and **Smart Contracts** are both key components of EVM blockchains, but they serve different purposes.
-An EOA is controlled by an individual or an entity, is controlled with a private key, and is the only type of account that can initiate transactions on EVM chains.
-Smart contracts can run code to execute predefined functions based on predefined conditions and enable decentralized applications (dApps), but also share some features of EOAs like the ability receive and store crypto and tokens.
+An EOA is managed by an individual or an entity, is controlled with a private key, and is the only type of account that can initiate transactions on EVM chains.
+Smart contracts can run code to execute functions based on predefined conditions and enable decentralized applications (dApps), but also share some features of EOAs like the ability receive and store crypto and tokens.

 The concept of account abstraction aims to enhance the user experience by blurring the distinction between EOAs and Smart Contracts, among other benefits, to improve the platform's flexibility.